The Price of Free and Fair Elections: Critical reviews

 The episode got a mixed to positive response from critics, who were happy with the finale but were more critical towards the third season as a whole.
 Sonia Saraiya from The A.V.
 Club called the third season short on story and long on time, in addition saying "The third season barreled straight into the sun without looking back.
 Luvvie from Awesome Luvvie was disappointed about the third season, calling it the weakest so far in the series as Olivia wasn't the strong woman she was in the first two seasons.

 Cory Barker from TV.com said: "it's probably for the best that Scandal's third season only ran for 18 episodes as opposed to the typical 22 to 24.
 Because you guys, it's been a huge mess—and the finale was absolutely no different".
 Margaret Lyons of Vulture compared the episode to the third season, which she described as "all crescendo, no climax".
 Avery Thompson from the Hollywood Life called the finale "crazy" because of the numerous twists that occurred in the episode.
 Meredith Blake from Los Angeles Times said "Sure, this is a finale, so the stakes are necessarily going to be higher, but when the outcome of a presidential election -- on a show that is at least nominally about politics -- plays as a mere footnote, well, then you’ve got one overstuffed episode on your hands."

 Many critics commented on the pace of the episode.
-Andy Swift from TV Line called the finale a non-stop parade of explosions.
+Andy Swift from TVLine called the finale a non-stop parade of explosions.
 Cory Baker from TV.com commented that the finale, like the rest of the season, was "stuffed full of moments intended to shock us, or make us feel every single FEEL there is."
 People's TV critic Tom Gliatto commented on how rushed the finale was, saying, "If you dared to leave the room for a glass of seltzer or to go to the bathroom, you might return and find yourself totally disoriented".
 Mark Harris, executive editor for Entertainment Weekly, called the episode "an efficient summary of a five-hour episode."
 Ben Doody from Heavy.com commented on the hype the bomb sequence had gotten before the finale aired but was only a small part of the episode saying "the bomb we’ve spent weeks waiting for goes off in the first few minutes of the episode."

 Writing for TV Fanatic, Miranda Wicker criticized the decision Olivia made when she told Fitz about the rape that Mellie had asked her not to reveal, saying, "It wasn't her truth to tell."
 Sonya Saraiya from The A.V.
 Club shared her opinion that the rape wasn't Olivia's secret to spill.
 However, she called the decision a statement of independence for a strong-minded woman.

 Cory Baker expressed his disappointment that only a small part of the episode dealt with the news of the rape.